isabeldevr/isabeldevr/README.md

 👯 I’m looking to collaborate on any fun projects that come up!

+☁️ Favourite quote:  "One day there won’t be female leaders.
+There will just be leaders" - Sheryl Sandberg

 📫 How to reach me isabel.valenzuelarivero@gmail.com

 👉 [My LinkedIn](https://www.linkedin.com/in/isabel-de-valenzuela-12b11a215)